George-Yanni/LogicOverridePlusPlus/README.md

 [![Focus](https://img.shields.io/badge/focus-competitive%20programming-informational)](#)
 [![Difficulty](https://img.shields.io/badge/difficulty-E%7C%20M%7C%20H%7C%20H%2B%2B%7C%20L-lightgrey)](#)

 Personal archive of competitive programming problems that I find interesting, with a focus on clear reasoning and algorithm mastery.
-Each entry captures the source problem, a plain-English explanation of the solution, its difficulty level, and a final C++ implementation.
+Each entry captures the source problem, a plain-English explanation of the solution, its difficulty level, and a C++ implementation.

 **Author**: [George Yanni](https://www.linkedin.com/in/george-yanni-0x13/)